Fengbo (deity)

 Fengbo (Chinese: 風伯), also known as Fengshi, is the Taoist deity of the wind.
 In ancient times, he was depicted as a grotesque deity with the body of a deer, the head of a bird, horns, the tail of a snake, and patterns of a leopard.
 Eventually, Fengbo was replaced by Feng Po Po.
 According to the Records of the Grand Historian, he was an object of state ritual from early times, with temples and festivals held in honor of him.

 Mythology of the Ming dynasty

 In the mythology of the Ming dynasty, Fengbo was also known as the Count of the Wind (Chinese: 風伯方天君, pinyin: Fēng bó fāng tiān jūn).
 He is depicted as an old man holding a fan, with a yellow cloak, a blue and red cap, and a white beard.
 He holds a goatskin bag of winds and directs them as he pleases.
 He is considered a stellar divinity, under the control of the star Ch’i of the Sagittarius constellation.
-In some myths, Fengbo lives in this constellation, where he looks after the solar breezes; when the moon passes too close to his star, he gets a little flustered, allowing too much wind to escape from his sack.

-Fei Lien
+Fei Lian

-Fei Lien is considered the dragon form of Fengbo.
-There are two origin stories of Fe Lien.
+Fei Lian is considered the dragon form of Fengbo.
+There are two origin stories of Fei Lian.